antirez/linenoise/README.markdown

 Linenoise has direct support for persisting the history into an history file.
 The functions `linenoiseHistorySave` and `linenoiseHistoryLoad` do just that.
 Both functions return -1 on error and 0 on success.

-You can also use `linenoiseHistoryPrivSave` to no group nor world access when creating a new history file on POSIX systems.
+On POSIX systems you can optionally use `linenoiseHistoryPrivSave` to force history file creation mode mask with 0077 (e.g. "u=rwx, g=, o=").
+This will block group and world from acessing a critical history file without changing the user or application's umask.

 ## Completion